TeamRocketIst/droideobfuscator/README.md

 By just providing the regular expression,class and the function the tool will be able to generate a frida script and replace the results in the decompiled code by jadx.

-It is just replaces the results from frida into the java files.
+Replaces the results from frida into the java files.

 Only works with simple functions that have `String` , `long`, `char` literals as arguments.